aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/loading-saving-and-converting/save-a-visio-drawing/_index.md

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseImageSaveOptions-UseImageSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseImageSaveOptions-UseImageSaveOptions.cs" >}}

 Use of the SVG Save Options

 The code below shows how to set save options before saving a document to SVG format.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseSVGSaveOptions-UseSVGSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseSVGSaveOptions-UseSVGSaveOptions.cs" >}}

 Use of the SWF Save Options

 The code below shows how to set save options before saving a document to SWF format.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseSWFSaveOptions-UseSWFSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseSWFSaveOptions-UseSWFSaveOptions.cs" >}}

 Sometimes, developers need to save or export Visio diagrams to different file formats programmatically (like VDX, PDF, JPEG and so on).
 ## **Save VSD file to different file formats (VDX, PDF and JPEG)**